patrickcoffey505/covid-mapping/README.md

+# covid-mapping

-"# covid-mapping \n This is a data map that displays each state's current covid climate in relation to the US as a whole"
+This is a data map that displays each state's current covid climate in relation to the US as a whole.